At a Glance

-Request that official transcripts be sent to APU's Graduate Center for all degrees, certificates, and credentials earned prior to application to APU.
-Read more about APU's domestic applicant transcript policy.
+Request that official transcripts be sent to APU’s Graduate and Professional Center for all degrees, certificates, and credentials earned prior to application to APU.
+Read more about APU’s domestic applicant transcript policy.

 Submit a typewritten letter to the dean describing educational and professional goals.

 - A résumé of work experience